tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>Point in time recording when the last modification to metadata (not necessarily the media object itself) occurred.
-The date and time must comply with the World Wide Web Consortium (W3C) datetime practice <a href="https://www.w3.org/TR/NOTE-datetime"><i class="fa fa-external-link"></i></a>, which requires that date and time representation correspond to ISO 8601:1998, but with year fields always comprising 4 digits.
-This makes datetime records compliant with 8601:2004 <a href="https://www.iso.org/standard/40874.html"><i class="fa fa-external-link"></i></a>.
+The date and time must comply with the World Wide Web Consortium (W3C) datetime practice, https://www.w3.org/TR/NOTE-datetime, which requires that date and time representation correspond to ISO 8601:1998, but with year fields always comprising 4 digits.
+This makes datetime records compliant with 8601:2004, https://www.iso.org/standard/40874.html.
 AC datetime values may also follow 8601:2004 for ranges by separating two IS0 8601 datetime fields by a solidus ("forward slash", '/').
-See also the wikipedia IS0 8601 <a href="https://en.wikipedia.org/wiki/ISO_8601"><i class="fa fa-external-link"></i></a> entry for further explanation and examples.</td>
+See also the wikipedia IS0 8601, https://en.wikipedia.org/wiki/ISO_8601, entry for further explanation and examples.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This is not dcterms:modified, which refers to the resource itself rather than its metadata.
-See also the wikipedia IS0 8601 entry <a href="https://en.wikipedia.org/wiki/ISO_8601"><i class="fa fa-external-link"></i></a> for further explanation and examples.</td>
+See also the wikipedia IS0 8601 entry, https://en.wikipedia.org/wiki/ISO_8601, for further explanation and examples.</td>
 		</tr>
 	</tbody>
 </table>